 – Offida with interesting sites and museums as well as the home to traditional bobbin lace-making

-– Fermo which boasts one of the largest and well-preserved examples of Roman cisterns in Italya and built around the 1st century AC
+– Fermo which boasts one of the largest and well-preserved examples of Roman cisterns in Italy and built around the 1st century AC

-The hilltop town of Loreto is one of the worlds most important shrines to the Virgin Mary and is visted by thousands of pilgrimes from around the world.
-Dominating the countryside for miles around is the dome of the cathedral Sanctuario della Santa Casa which hosts the house of Mary.
+The hilltop town of Loreto is one of the world’s most important shrines to the Virgin Mary and is visited by thousands of pilgrims from around the world.
+Dominating the countryside for miles around is the dome of the cathedral Santuario della Santa Casa, which hosts the house of Mary.
 The cathedral has a XVIII century bell tower and a XVI century octagonal dome.
 There are many chapels, paintings and statues that make this place truly unique.
 Outside the structure is further enriched by walkways, sticking out corridors built for defensive purposes views over the sea and the Sibillini Mountains.